North-Li/DYN-MVMF/README.md

 提取码(Extraction Code): agd2

-##### 🔴 Tips: This dataset cannot be used for commercial purposes.
+##### 🔴 Tips: This dataset and code cannot be used for commercial purposes.
 For non-commercial research or educational purposes, please inform us for our permission via zhilong_li AT hust DOT edu DOT cn.